Managing Append CSVs

 What is Data Priority?

-If there is a conflict between fields and rows of data with matching unique IDs (UIDs), the Data Priority will control which CSV spreadsheet field wins.
-If there is no conflicting field and matching UID then the Data Priority has no affect, however you must select the Data Priority for each field before you can save and activate your Append.
+If there is a conflict between fields (with the exact same field name) and rows of data with matching unique IDs (UIDs), the Data Priority will control which CSV spreadsheet field wins.
+If there is no matching field name and matching UID then the Data Priority has no affect, however you must select the Data Priority for each field before you can save and activate your Append.
 If you are not using UIDs then just use the default data priority which is the most recent CSV.

 How do I change the Data Priority?